inab/InSoLiTo/README.md

 Also, there is the [MetaOAGraph folder](MetaOAGraph), used to merge the Metadata and OpenAccess database for further analysis.
 You can also create a graph database with the merged database with all the use cases together.

-The scripts used for analysing the graph database are in the [Graph Analysis](MetaGraph) folder.
+The scripts used for analysing the graph database are in the [Graph Analysis](GraphAnalysis) folder.

-The HTML files and script used to visualise the graph are in the [Graph Analysis](MetaGraph) folder.
+The HTML files and script used to visualise the graph are in the [Visualisation](Visualisation) folder.

 ### Main requirement